i-infra/utotp/README.md

 The app can then generate TOTP values based on the current time.
 By default, it generates a new TOTP value every 30 seconds.

-MinTOTP is a Python tool that can be used to generate TOTP values from a secret key.
-Additionally, it exposes its functionality as module-level functions for Python developers.
-It can be used on any system with Python 3.4 or later installed on it.
+uTOTP expose functionality to generate TOTP values for verification or authentication as as module-level functions for micropython developers.

 Source Code